robertkowalski/couchdb-fauxton/styleguide.md

 # Javascript Style Guide

-This document attempts to codify the javascript code style rules for Fauxton.
+This document attempts to codify the JavaScipt code style rules for Fauxton.
 This has been patched together from a few sources, including [Pootle's style guide](http://pootle.readthedocs.org/en/latest/developers/styleguide.html#javascript), [Google JS style guide](https://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml), and from reverse-engineering our own codebase.